 Capozzoli holds a Master of Music in historical performance and Bachelor of Music in organ performance from the Oberlin Conservatory of Music, where he studied organ with James David Christie and harpsichord with Webb Wiggins.
 While at Oberlin, he taught secondary organ and harpsichord students and served as an instructor at the 2015 and 2016 Oberlin Summer Academy for High School Organists.
 He is the recipient of Oberlin College’s Selby Harlan Houston Prize (excellence in organ and music theory), Friends of the Library Excellence in Research Award, James H. Hall Prize in Musicology, Pi Kappa Lambda Prize for Musicianship, and Earl L. Russell Award in Historical Performance.

-Currently based in Montreal, QC, Canada, Capozzoli is a Doctor of Music candidate at McGill University in the studio of Hans-Ola Ericsson and Assistant Organist at Christ Church Cathedral.
+Currently based in Montreal, QC, Canada, Capozzoli is a Doctor of Music candidate at McGill University in the studio of Hans-Ola Ericsson and Interim Director of Music at Christ Church Cathedral.
 He is currently an Associate Editor for Vox Humana, a new online organ journal that presents current ideas, trends, and research relating to the organ.